-It involves a lot of writing, but it’s not all hard work – it includes relaxation, pampering, motivational talks, goal setting, strategies for writing productively and for breaking fatigue and writer’s block.
+It will involve a lot of writing, but it won’t be all hard work – it includes relaxation, fun, guest speakers and strategies for writing productively and activities to refresh your mind and re-connect.

 Who is Thesis Bootcamp for?

-Thesis Bootcamp is not for research or editing – it’s for generative writing.
-It’s best if you’re a later-stage candidate in the write-up phase of your thesis, but is also useful for those writing up for confirmation.
+Thesis Bootcamp is NOT for research or editing – it’s for generative writing.
+So it’s best suited to later-stage candidates who are in the write-up phase of their thesis.

 The camp is specifically for large amounts of writing.
 If you are not at the stage to sit down and write up to 10,000 words, please reconsider if this opportunity is right for you.

 GSA has committed to running this semester’s bootcamp in-person.
 Please make sure you’re able to attend campus for the full three days that the program is running.